High Power Electric Propulsion: Specifications

 The thruster itself is in the 20-50 kW class, with a specific impulse of 6,000-9,000 seconds, and a propellant throughput capability exceeding 100 kg/kW.
 The goal of the project, as of June 2003, was to achieve a technology readiness level of 4-5 within 2 years.

-The pre-prototype HiPEP produced 670 millinewton (mN) of thrust at a power level of 39.3 kW using 7.0 mg/s of reaction mass giving a specific impulse of 9620 s.
+The pre-prototype HiPEP produced 670 millinewton (mN) of thrust at a power level of 39.3 kW using 7.0 mg/s of reaction mass, giving a specific impulse of 9620 s.
 Downrated to 24.4 kW, the HiPEP used 5.6 mg/s of reaction mass giving a specific impulse of 8270 s and 460 mN of thrust.

 Project and development history

 Phase 1 of HiPEP development concluded in early 2003.
 Conceptual Design of the thruster was completed, and individual component testing concluded.
 A full-scale laboratory thruster was constructed for Phase 2 of the HiPEP's development.
-However, with cancellation of the Jupiter Icy Moon Orbiter mission in 2005, HiPEP's development also came to a halt.
+However, with the cancellation of the Jupiter Icy Moon Orbiter mission in 2005, HiPEP's development also came to a halt.
 Before cancellation, HiPEP completed a 2000 hour wear test.